 - "(c) Possessing Tools for Escape.
-Any prisoner who possesses a letter, weapon, tool, good, article of clothing, device, or instrument to do any of the following is guilty of effect an escape or aide in an assault or insurrection shall be punished as a Class H felony: felon and shall be sentenced to a minimum term of 12 months and a maximum term of 24 months in the State's prison.
+Any prisoner who possesses a letter, weapon, tool, good, article of clothing, device, or instrument to do any of the following effect an escape or aid in an assault or insurrection is guilty of a Class H felony: felony.
+Notwithstanding G.S.
+15A-1340.17, a person convicted of a violation of this subsection shall be sentenced to an active punishment with a minimum term of 12 months.

 - (1) To effect an escape.

 - (2) Aide in an assault or insurrection."